theinvertedform/umt.world/README.md

 # Components

-- writecontrol.vim --- System for logging and analyzing writing
+- `writecontrol.vim` --- Plugin for logging, analyzing writing patterns, and generating meaningful commits
-- imgen --- Script to automatically generate social images for each post
+- ~/doc --- Version-controlled writing corpus
-- ~/doc --- Version-controlled archive of documents
+- `umt` --- Build script that analyzes \& archives logs, generates commit messages, syncs submodule and pushes repos
-- umt --- Build script that analyzes \& archives logs, generates commit messages, syncs submodule and pushes repos
+- `mkpdf` --- Script that uses defaults.yaml and headers.yaml to generate pdfs of markdown files
-- mkpdf --- Script that uses defaults.yaml and headers.yaml to generate pdfs of markdown files
+- `imgen` --- Script to automatically generate social images for each post

 # What is umt.world?